avito-tech/avito-android/docs/content/docs/checks/AndroidLint.md

 # Android Lint

+{{<avito page>}}

 We use [Android lint](https://developer.android.com/studio/write/lint) to check applications in CI.

 By default, we check only applications.
-It's no use to check libraries in isolation.
+It's no use checking libraries in isolation.

 ## How to run lint locally

-`./gradlew :app:lintRelease`
+`./gradlew :<app module>:lintRelease`

 ## Configure lint to suppress warnings

 You can use default capabilities of Android lint ([Configure lint to suppress warnings](https://developer.android.com/studio/write/lint.html#config)).

-It's better to minimize a scope of suppressing:

 - `@SuppressLint` annotation in the code
 - `tools:ignore` attribute in XML files

-Otherwise, use `lint.xml` config file in an application module.
+- `lint.xml` config file in an application module

+Try to minimize a scope of suppressing.
+It reduces the risk of suppressing other problems accidentally.

 ## Configure lint to run in CI